-The X12SPL-LN4F/-F motherboard accommodates a 24-pin ATX power supply.
+The motherboard accommodates a 24-pin ATX power supply.
 Although most power supplies generally meet the specifications required by the CPU, some are inadequate.
-In addition, one 12 V 8-pin and one 4-pin power connection are also required to ensure adequate power supply to the system.
+In addition, one 12 V 8-pin is also required to ensure adequate power supply to the system.

-Warning: To avoid damaging the power supply or the motherboard, be sure to use a power supply that contains a 24-pin, an 8-pin power connector, a 4-pin power connector.
-Be sure to connect the power supplies to the 24-pin power connector (JPWR3), the 8-pin power connector (JPWR1), and 4-pin power connector (JPWR2) on the motherboard.
+Warning: To avoid damaging the power supply or the motherboard, use a power supply that contains a 24-pin and an 8-pin power connector.
+Be sure to connect the power supplies to the 24-pin power connector (JPWR1) and the 8-pin 12 V CPU ATX power connector or DC 12 V only power connector (JPV1) on the motherboard.
 Failure in doing so may void the manufacturer warranty on your power supply and motherboard.